-In this post I’ll share what I did to solve this nuisance problem.
+In this post I’ll share what I did to solve this nuisance issue.

 Below is a screenshot of exactly what happened.
 I am using the latest version of WordPress and the latest version of PHP on my GoDaddy Linux shared host.